emee-dev/apicize/app/src-tauri/help/workspace/groups.md

 In Apicize, a Request Group is a list of [Requests](help:requests) and/or child Groups.
 Request Groups do more than organize requests, they can be used to orchestrate tests with dependencies and/or load testing.

 When executing **Sequential** requests, each Request or child Group will run one after the other.
 If any of your Requests and their tests rely upon a preceding result, you will want to run them sequentially.
 This can be useful, for example, when testing a sequence of API calls to create, retrieve, update and delete a record (i.e. CRUD).
-More information about running tests with dependencies can be found in the [testing](help:testing) topic.
+More information about running tests with dependencies can be found in the [authoring tests](help:authoring-tests).

 When executing **Concurrent** requests, each Request or child Group will by launched concurrently.
 This can be used to load test an API.